Growing Oregano In The Culinary Garden

 Oregano is a perennial that is part of the mint family.
-Its strong and zesty flavor has made it popular in the culinary world, although it’s perhaps most identified as a major component of Italian cooking.
-Still, it’s widely used in Mediterranean, Latino, or Argentinian cuisines among others.
+Fresh oregano’s strong and zesty flavor has made it popular in the culinary world, although it’s perhaps most identified as a major component of Italian cooking.
+Still, it’s widely used in Mediterranean, Latino, or Argentinian cuisines, among others.

 A perfect pairing to tomato dishes like pasta and pizza, oregano also plays well with olive oil, meat, and a whole host of other ingredients.
 It’s likely that easy companionship with other flavors that has brought this Mediterranean herb to the heights it enjoys today!

 Growing oregano offers you more than an unlimited supply of this pantry staple.
 It also is a beautiful foliage plant, occasionally used as a ground cover under other plants.
 Low-maintenance and hardy, this herb is perfect for even a novice gardener.

 - Harris Food Grade Diatomaceous Earth